 Sometimes, we recommend that the parties negotiate one-to-one first, without counsel involved.
 This is because the parties are often closer to the facts, and can come up with solutions that are creative and specific to their industry…Read More

-What Areas of Intellectual Property Law Does Your Firm Handle?
+What Areas of Intellectual Property Law Does The Lipp Law Firm Handle?

-Our firm works in three major categories of intellectual property law: copyright, trademark, and trade secrets.
-While we don’t engage in patent prosecution (i.e. the application process), we are able to consult on patent licensing and evaluation matters…Read More
+Our firm assists clients with three major categories of intellectual property law: copyright, trademark, and trade secrets.
+We are also able to consult on patent licensing and evaluation matters…Read More

 What Rights Does an Intellectual Property Owner Have?

-Each of the four intellectual property types has certain unique rights associated with them, but all have four major ownership rights in common, the right to use, the right to police, the right to license, and the right to assign.
-Ensuring that the owner understands and asserts each right effectively is a major part of intellectual property law practice.
+If you own intellectual property, you have four major ownership rights: the right to use, the right to police, the right to license, and the right to assign.
+Helping IP owners understand and assert each of these rights effectively is a major part of our firm’s intellectual property law practice.

 The IP owner is initially granted the exclusive right to use the property at issue.
 This comes with an attendant right to police your rights if you observe someone using your intellectual property without permission…Read More

-What Can I Do if My Intellectual Property Rights Have Been Violated?
+What Can You Do if Your Intellectual Property Rights Have Been Violated?

 If you believe your intellectual property rights have been violated, the first thing to so is confirm that you have the law on your side.
 First, determine whether you have a defensible claim of ownership with respect to the IP at issue.
 Are you the senior user, and are your rights and registrations valid?